NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 Then:

-* Behavior becomes stereotyped
+* Behavior becomes rigid
-* Adaptability decreases
+* The system struggles to adapt to change

 ---

-### Prediction 9: High perturbation → self instability
+### Prediction 9: High perturbation → instability of self

 If: